 Collins English Dictionary have just published their word of 2017 along with their top 10 shortlist.

-“Fake news” has topped the list after a 365% rise in use since 2016 – a bit of a cliché, in my opinion, but highly topical as we mark one year since Donald Trump was elected president.
+“Fake news” has topped the list after a 365% rise in use since 2016.
+It’s already a bit of a cliché, in my opinion, but still topical as Donald Trump continues to make it his main communications strategy.

 Unsurprisingly in a year dominated by politics from the US and closer to home, many of the “words of the year” are politically influenced.
 (Of course, fake news is two words, as are many others on the list … just saying.)